kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 1. make a List of materials in the current timestmp directory
 2. make another List of materials in the previous timestamp directory
-3. do take differences between the two lists
+3. make differences between the two lists, store the diff info into the store as well
 4. generate a HTML report, where you can view the detail with diff information.

 #### (5) The report generated